Common Symptoms of TMJ/TMD

 Treatment Options for TMJ/TMD

 There are various treatment options available for TMJ/TMD, depending on the severity and cause of your symptoms.
-Your dentist at Weston Dental Specialists Group may recommend one or more of the following treatments:
+Your dentist at Weston Dental Specialists Group may recommend one or more of the following treatments:- Lifestyle Changes: Simple lifestyle modifications like adopting a soft food diet, avoiding excessive chewing, and practicing relaxation techniques can help reduce stress on the jaw joint and alleviate symptoms.

 - Pain Management: Over-the-counter or prescription anti-inflammatory medications, muscle relaxants, or analgesics can help manage pain and inflammation associated with TMJ/TMD.